 Nominations shall close not earlier than fourteen days and not later than twenty-one days after the publication of the call for nominations.
 Nominations shall close at 12.30 pm on a Tuesday.

-The Returning Officer shall publish, on appropriate notice boards in the Union, no later than 5.00 pm on the afternoon on which nominations close, a list of candidates who have submitted valid nominations.
+The Returning Officer shall publish on the ANU Union’s social media platform or website, no later than 5.00 pm on the afternoon on which nominations close, a list of candidates who have submitted valid nominations.

 Unopposed Election